UNITED REFORMED CHURCH

 - Christianity.org.uk is a site with information about the Bible, Jesus and the Christian faith.
 Its question and answer pages will help you to understand what Christians believe and why they believe.

 - Christian bookshops have lots of information about all aspects of Christianity.
-The Dovecote Bookshop in Epsom is sadly closing at the end of March 2020, after which our nearest Christian bookshop will be The Oasis in Wallington.
+Our nearest Christian bookshop is The Oasis in Wallington.
 There are also several online Christian bookshops such as eden.co.uk.

 - Attend a worship service.
 We would be very pleased to welcome you to St Andrew’s any Sunday at 10:30am and if you make yourself known to the welcoming team they will be very happy to answer any questions you may have.
 Feel free, though, to just come in and listen: you will not be put under any pressure to go further than you choose.